n7ipb/svxlink-google-tts/README.md

 text to speech system (https://cloud.google.com/text-to-speech).

-Google Cloud Text-to-Speech enables developers to synthesize natural-sounding speech with 30 voices, available in multiple languages and variants.
+Google Cloud Text-to-Speech enables developers to synthesize natural-sounding speech with more than 250 voices, available in multiple languages and variants.
 It creates extremely high quality speech and can easily be used to add additional messages to SvxLink.